 Pets & Assistive Animals

 Only fish, other totally aquatic species (snails, etc.), and approved assistive animals are allowed in University Student Housing.
+Aquariums must be less than 10 gallons.
 Residents should clean their aquarium in a cleaning room, not in the bathroom.
 University Student Housing will not be responsible for the care of animals during school breaks (Semester, Spring, etc.), and residents will need to plan accordingly.

 A certified assistive animal is permitted for a resident with approved medical documentation through the Office of Disability Services and University Student Housing.
 Owners of approved assistive animals must adhere to the Guidelines for Emotional Support/Service Animals to ensure their animal does not violate their obligation to the University Student Housing contract.